The bench press is the most popular weight training exercise on the planet.

 An often forgotten benefit of benching is that it develops and strengthens the serratus anterior muscles, located between the armpit and the ribs.
 Well developed serratus muscles not only look great, but they will also improve the functionality of your core and make you more powerful in twisting motions, such as when punching or whacking a baseball.

-Bench Press Benefit #3: It Strengthens Your Bones
+Bench Pressing Strengthens Your Bones

 Who would’ve known that benching makes your bones stronger?
 But, that’s precisely what a 2014 study by Shanb, et al. revealed.
 The study, which was published in the Journal of Family and Community Medicine, showed that people who exercised with the bench press increased the bone mass density of the lumbar spine, the right neck femur, and the right distal radial head.
 The study authors recommended that elderly people with osteoporosis would do well to incorporate bench press training into their lifestyle (2).